 Pattern Recognition Receptors

-Pattern Recognition Receptors (PRRs) are receptors located on immune cells such as macrophages and dendritic cells.
+Pattern Recognition Receptors are infection recognition receptors located on immune cells such as macrophages and dendritic cells.
 They bind to Pathogen Associated Molecular Patterns (PAMPs).
 A PAMP is a specific arrangement of carbohydrates, lipids and nucleic acids on the surface of a pathogen that signals to a phagocyte that a cell is foreign.
-Many different molecules can act as PAMPs, including peptidoglycan, endotoxin and flagellin.
+Many different molecules can act as PAMPs, including peptidoglycans, endotoxin and flagellin.

-PRRs can be located on the cell surface, to recognise extracellular pathogens, or in the cytoplasm, to target intracellular pathogens such as viruses.
+PRRs can be located on the cell surface, for extracellular infection recognition, or in the cytoplasm, to target intracellular pathogens such as viruses.
 The main type of PRR is a Toll-like receptor (TLR), of which there are 11 types in humans, all recognising different PAMPs.
 Toll-like receptors are an example of a PRR located on the cell surface.

 |Toll Like Receptor (TLR)||PAMP Recognised||Type of Pathogen|

 |TLR4||Lipopolysaccharide||Gram Negative Bacteria|

 There are multiple other types of PRR, including mannose receptors, but these exist in fewer numbers.
 Unlike components of the adaptive immune system, PRRs are not specific to individual pathogens, but to groups of pathogens.
 Thus, they do not possess cellular memory.

 In addition to the PRRs associated with cell membranes discussed above, a number of PRRs are produced during the acute phase response and released into the bloodstream.